teknolojikpanda/AI-Code-Review-For-Bitbucket/SOURCERY_ALIGNMENT_PROGRESS.md

 - Drafted Phase 1 backlog (`PHASE1_BACKLOG.md`) detailing actionable tasks for chunking strategies, prompt templates, and finding validation.
 - Updated alignment plan to reference the new backlog so status can be tracked per workstream.
 - Introduced the `ChunkStrategy` interface (Phase 1 / C1) to decouple chunk planning heuristics from the current `HeuristicChunkPlanner`.
+- Refactored `HeuristicChunkPlanner` to delegate chunk planning to `SizeFirstChunkStrategy`, completing backlog item C2.

 ## Next Steps

-- Prioritise backlog items C2–C3 and P1–P2 for implementation spikes.
+- Prioritise backlog items C3 and P1–P2 for implementation spikes.
-- Define acceptance criteria and test coverage strategy for concrete `ChunkStrategy` implementations.
+- Define acceptance criteria and test coverage strategy for upcoming strategy variants (risk-based, security-first).